SoftUni-Internal/interactive-content/EN/00-Defining-Classes/03-Class-Data.md

 If you do not use any modifier, it is treated as **package-private** by **default**.

-The **package-private** access modifier means that only code inside the class or other classes in the same package can access the field.
+The **package-private** access modifier specifies that only code inside the class or other classes in the same package can access the field.

 It provides more accessibility than the **private** modifier.